THE PROPHECY

 In chapter 2 ...
 He called his friends to prayer so they could get the interpretation of Nebuchadnezzar's dream.

 In chapter 5 ...
-He confronted Belshazzar and told that strutting young peacock that he was filled with ungodly pride and a worshiper of dumb idols and, therefore, the God of Heaven had removed him from his throne.
+He confronted Belshazzar and told that strutting young peacock that he was filled with ungodly pride and a worshiper of dumb idols and therefore the God of Heaven had removed him from his throne.

 I Corinthians 2:15, says,